przekwas/react-native-jobs/README.md

  - Push Notifications
  - App Loading Screen
  - Tinder styled Swipe Deck
- - Realtime job data using an API
+ - Realtime job data using an API (UPDATE) Indeed Jobs API stopped giving developers API keys to test with, so I had to make a fake_data.json to simulate the same API response and to keep testing app features
  - Multiple component and screen navigation